-(f) Exhibit F. A list of the names and mailing addresses of all owners of record, as shown on the most recent property tax assessment roll, of property located within or adjacent to the site of the facility.
+(f) Exhibit F. A list of the names and mailing addresses of all owners of record, as shown on the most recent property tax assessment roll, of property located within or adjacent to the proposed corridor(s) the applicant has identified in subsection (d) and the site of the proposed facility.
 In addition to incorporating the list in the NOI, the applicant shall submit the list to the Office of Energy in electronic format suitable to the Office for the production of mailing labels.
-If the proposed energy facility or related or supporting facility is a transmission line or a pipeline as defined in ORS 469.300, the list of property owners shall include the owners of property located within or adjacent to the corridors the applicant has identified under subsection (d).
-Property adjacent to the site of the facility means property that is:
+Property adjacent to the proposed site or corridor means property that is:

-(A) Within 100 feet of the site or corridors, where the site or corridors are within an urban growth boundary;
+(A) Within 100 feet of the site or corridor, where the site or corridor is within an urban growth boundary;

-(B) Within 250 feet of the site or corridors, where the site or corridors are outside an urban growth boundary and not within a farm or forest zone; and
+(B) Within 250 feet of the site or corridor, where the site or corridor is outside an urban growth boundary and not within a farm or forest zone; and

-(C) Within 500 feet of the site or corridors, where the site or corridors are within a farm or forest zone.
+(C) Within 500 feet of the site or corridor, where the site or corridor is within a farm or forest zone;